-The typical workflow: describe your goal to Claude → Claude generates a manifest → you review it → run
+The typical loop: describe your goal to Claude → Claude generates a manifest → you review it → run sn execute → sn validate → sn test.
+Claude handles the mechanical work; you stay in control of what gets deployed.

 1